- Canada's Maple Leaf Trail

 If booking more than 10 weeks before departure a deposit of £250pp will need to be paid at the time of booking with the full amount payable at 10 weeks prior to departure.
 The deposit applies to adults and children.
 If you are within 10 weeks of travel then the full balance of the holiday will be payable.

 Your flight to Montreal and returning from Toronto is with Air Transat (TS) departing from London Gatwick.
 Each passenger is entitled to 23kg of hold luggage and one item of hand baggage (Max 10kg - 23x40x51cm) in addition to one small personal item on-board the aircraft.
-Weight restrictions will be finalized on E-ticket receipt.
+Weight restrictions will be finalized on your final documentation.
 Should you wish to take additional luggage you will need to pay extra at check-in.
 Check-in should be at least 3 hours before departure.
+IMPORTANT: Please note that final flight details will be confirmed on your final documentation which will be sent to you approximately 10 days before departure.
+A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.

 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, http://travelhealthpro.org.uk/, www.hpa.org.uk, your General Practitioner or a specialist clinic.